Duke Clinical Leadership Program

 The Duke Clinical Leadership Program (DCLP) was founded by the Chancellor for Health Affairs in 2010 to help expand leadership capacity within DukeHealth.
 The program provides faculty with an opportunity to deepen their awareness of healthcare operations and to develop relevant leadership skills.
-The program is run by the School of Medicine Office for Faculty with the enthusiastic support of Chancellor Eugene Washington.
+The program is run by the School of Medicine Office for Faculty with the enthusiastic support of health system leadership.
 Program fellows are introduced to leaders from the Health System, School of Medicine, School of Nursing and Fuqua School of Business.

-DCLP consists of ten, half-day sessions over the course of six months and addresses topics such as:
+DCLP consists of ten sessions over the course of six months and addresses topics such as:

 Strategy and Health Policy